Khoo Kongsi: Genealogy

 The clan is often mistakenly thought to represent all Chinese people with the surname of Khoo.
-However the clan only represents those whose ancestral lineage originates from Sin Kang Seah, Sin Aun Village, Sam Toh District, Hai Teng County, Chiang Chew Prefecture, Fujian Province, China which is presently known as Sin Aun Village in Xing Lin District, Xing Lin Town, Amoy (Xiamen).
-The clan's progenitor is Khoo Chian Eng, the 4th son of his father Chan Cheong Kong, making him a descendant of Chan Yan Si of Oon Leong who lived during the Tang Dynasty and a 14th generation descendant Chan Leong Kong, an advisor of one of the Emperors of the Song dynasty.
+However the clan only represents those whose ancestral lineage originates from Sin Kang Seah, Sin Aun Village, Sam Toh District, Hai Teng County, Chiang Chew Prefecture, Fujian, China which is presently known as Sin Aun Village in Xing Lin District, Xing Lin Town, Amoy (Xiamen).
+The clan's progenitor is Khoo Chian Eng, the 4th son of his father Chan Cheong Kong, making him a descendant of Chan Yan Si of Oon Leong who lived during the Tang dynasty and a 14th generation descendant Chan Leong Kong, an advisor of one of the Emperors of the Song dynasty.

 It is noted that Khoo Chian Eng moved to San Peng Ang in Tong Aun County (now Tong'an District) approximately 650 years ago during the Yuan Dynasty, where he married Saw See Cheng and where they had their son Buan Seng Kong.
-Buan Seng Kong, whose family had later moved to Teh Toon (Known later as Sin Kang Village and most recently as Sin Aun Village) added the surname of Khoo during the early Ming dynasty.
-Buan Seng Kong who was later known as Khoo Buan Seng went on to have two sons Tua Huat and Cheng Huat whose descendants migrated over China, Taiwan, Malaysia, Indonesia, Thailand, The Philippines, Myanmar and some American and European countries.
+Buan Seng Kong, whose family had later moved to Teh Toon (later known as Sin Kang Village and most recently as Sin Aun Village) added the surname of Khoo during the early Ming dynasty.
+Buan Seng Kong (later known as Khoo Buan Seng) went on to have two sons, Tua Huat and Cheng Huat, whose descendants migrated over China, Taiwan, Malaysia, Indonesia, Thailand, the Philippines, Myanmar and some American and European countries.

 In order to keep track of descendants the clan uses a genealogical chart which serves as a naming guide for each generation of clansmen, however this is not always followed, especially in modern times.